 In early 2016, Shadow Pines Golf Course was placed on the market for sale as continuing golfing operations or as currently zoned, half-acre residential development.
-On April 6, 2016, following an open call for volunteers, the Penfield Town Board appointed a citizen advisory committee to identify and review all land use options for the Shadow Pines Property.
+A group of local concerned residents developed a "Save Shadow Pines" grassroots campaign shortly thereafter.
+In April 2016, following an open call for volunteers, the Penfield Town Board appointed a citizen advisory committee to identify and review all land use options for the Shadow Pines Property.
 This committee was referred to as the Shadow Lake/Shadow Pines Moratorium Committee.
-This committee submitted the final report to the Town Board on September 2, 2016 with a first choice recommendation that the Town of Penfield acquire the 212 acre property, including the Clark House.
+This committee submitted the final report to the Town Board in September 2016 with the first-choice recommendation that the Town of Penfield acquire the 212-acre property, including the Clark House.

-After ongoing discussions and negotiations between the Town and the property owner at the time, Oldcastle, a purchase agreement for the 212 acre property, including the former golf course lands and the Clark House, a local landmark, was signed by both parties, conditioned on a successful public referendum vote to acquire the land for general municipal use.
-The referendum to purchase the property was held on February 27, 2018 and was overwhelmingly approved by 80 percent of voters.
+After ongoing discussions and negotiations between the Town and the property owner at the time, Oldcastle, a purchase agreement for the 212-acre property, including the former golf course lands and the Clark House, a local landmark, was executed and conditioned on a successful public referendum vote to acquire the land for general municipal use.
+The "Save Shadow Pines" organizers continued to publicly advocate for the Town's purchase of the property.
+The referendum to purchase the property was held in February 2018 and was approved by 80 percent of voters.

 After acquiring the lands, the Town Board appointed the Shadow Pines Land Use Advisory Committee in July 2018, which consisted of residents of the community.
-This committee's report was submitted to the Town Board on April 17, 2019 with recommendations for a broad range of future land uses.
+This committee's report was submitted to the Town Board in April 2019 with recommendations for a broad range of future land uses.
 This included combinations of active and passive recreation opportunities, multi-use paths and trails, and other activities and uses that would be attractive to the community.
 The future use and rehabilitation of the Clark House fell under the jurisdiction of the Town Board, which issued a RFP (Request for Proposals) in 2019 for possible tenants that could use the building for acceptable uses.